+For Level III trauma centers:

-In Level III trauma centers, certified registered nurse anesthetists (CRNAs) and certified anesthesiologist assistants (CAAs) who are licensed to practice independently may serve as the anesthesia liaison.
+- In states where certified registered nurse anesthetists (CRNAs) and certified anesthesiologist assistants (CAAs) are licensed to practice independently, they may serve as the anesthesia liaison. - In states where CRNAs and CAAs are not licensed to practice independently, they may serve as the anesthesia liaison only if there is not a board-certified or board-eligible anesthesiologist on staff.